 Calgary’s biggest claim to domestic fame is its annual summer cowboy rodeo, the Calgary Stampede.
 It’s much more than just a rodeo, though, with concerts, parades, carnivals, and much more, and has a history going back to 1912.
 While cowboy culture is an aspect of Alberta I personally struggle to identify with, there’s no denying its importance to Alberta’s culture, and I promise that someday I will check it out!

 Calgary’s most iconic landmark is the 190-meter Calgary Tower in the downtown core.
 Ascend to the observation deck for 360-degree view over the entire city and surrounding mountains & plains.

 The Observation Deck also includes a 55-screen curved theater as well as fine dining with a view at Sky 360 Restaurant and Lounge.

-A newer addition to the Calgary landscape that has quickly become another iconic Calgary attraction is the pedestrian Peace Bridge, which spans Bow River without a single support.
+A newer addition to the Calgary landscape that has quickly become another iconic Calgary attraction is the pedestrian Peace Bridge, which spans Bow River just west of Prince’s Island Park.
+The bridge notably doesn’t have a single support.
 The bright red color is a tribute to the Canadian flag, while its design is tube-like with a crisscrossing pattern.